smhsprog/club/guidelines/README.md

 ### What will be learned

-- All website use html and css.
+- All websites use html and css.
 CSS is super important.
 - Hackers will learn how to find solutions by themselves using google.
 - How to use HTML and CSS to create a website.